 The visa on arrival for the Philippines allows eligible citizens to spend up to 59 days in the country.
 To apply for the visa, visitors need to:

 - Have a valid passport issued by one of the eligible countries

 - Pay the visa fee

 To avoid spending time queueing and processing the Philippines visa on arrival, travelers from Taiwan can apply in advance for a Philippines online visa.
 The simple online application form only takes a few minutes to complete.

-More countries are expected to be added to the list of eligible countries over the coming months as the government plans to expand the eVisa scheme.
+More countries are expected to be added to the list of eligible countries in the future as the government plans to expand the eVisa scheme.
 People can apply for other Philippines visa types, including work and study visas, at Filipino embassies and consulates.

 Applications for the eTA Visa Waiver for the Philippines can be made online.
-Visa waiver application only take a matter of minutes.
+Visa waiver applications only take a matter of minutes.